 When Jazz meets Hip-Hop.
 This is the the Jazzy Hip-Hop Vibe.

 Still riding the beat vibe, but it's time to up the BPM a bit and add some smooth bars.
 That's where Ayoub's Jazzy Hip-Hop truly excels.
-As soon as I found this playlist I spotted some of my favorite artists and frequent visitors in our feed.
-It was love from the first listen.
-Ol' Burger Beats and Vuyo, MF DOOM (RIP), Blue Lab Beats, Damu The Fudgemunk Madlib, and actually our label mate Alcynoos who we released earlier this year.
+As soon as I found this playlist, I spotted some of my favorite artists and frequent visitors in our feed.
+It was love at first listen.
+Ol' Burger Beats and Vuyo, MF DOOM (RIP), Blue Lab Beats, Damu The Fudgemunk Madlib, and actually our label mate Alcynoos, who we released with on our own label.

 Ayoub also curates Women of Rap, and Queer Hip-Hop.
 All of them are equally stellar and a must-check-out!